TTgeoheath/BMA.geocontext/README.md

 ## Load the test data

 We provided two datasets to test our functions.
-The test_lacunarity can be used to test the function lac.limit for detecting the precise upper limit of lacunarity curve.
-The test_survival can be used to test the model.pp (return the coefficients and posterial coefficient of each model) and model.overall ( the averaged results for all models)
+The data "test_lacunarity" is used to test the function lac.limit for detecting the precise upper limit of lacunarity curve.
+The data "test_survival" is used to test the model.pp (return the coefficients and posterial coefficient of each model) and model.overall ( the averaged results for all models)

 ```r